In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 The POST /enrich/company-posts endpoint returns the recent posts published on a company’s LinkedIn page.
 The response structure mirrors the profile-posts endpoint but includes company-level metadata instead of personal profile data.
 Each post contains the text content, publication date, engagement metrics, media attachments, and the direct post URL.

 Company posts include all content published by page administrators: product announcements, blog shares, event promotions, hiring updates, customer stories, and thought leadership pieces.
-Sponsored posts (paid ads) are excluded since those are only visible in LinkedIn’s ad platform.
+Sponsored posts are excluded since those are only visible in LinkedIn’s ad platform.

 When to Use It